ValentinGeorges/OC_TP5/README.md

 I coded the front-end of this E-Commerce website with Vanilla.js.

-If you want to see the result, all you have to do is to clone this repo, open the terminal, run "npm start", then either go to this link : https://valentingeorges.github.io/OC_TP5/ or open index.html directly from your IDE.
+If you want to see the web site, all you have to do is to clone this repo, open the terminal, run "npm install", then run "nmp start" and finally go to this link : https://valentingeorges.github.io/OC_TP5/.